ropensci-org/buffy/docs/responders/ropensci/invite_author.md

 ROpenSci :: Invite author
 =========================

-This responder is used by the author of an approved package to receive an invitation to join the team managing the new transfered package.
+This responder is used by the author of an approved package to receive an invitation to join the team that will manage the package and will allow them to transfer it to rOpenSci.
 Usually this invitation is sent automatically when the package is approved but it expires in a week.
 This responder allows the author to have the invitation sent again.

 ## Listens to